January 15, 2021

-As we learn more about the realities of racial justice in America, we are consistently brought back to the incredible life and work of Reverend Dr. Martin Luther King, Jr. Dr. King not only faced hatred, he stared it down with persistent bravery.
-His acts (like the Montgomery Bus Boycott and the March on Washington) and his words and his courage and his conviction led to sweeping reforms like the Civil Rights Act and Voting Rights Act, which brought an end to the Jim Crow South and transformed American society for the better.
+As we learn more about the realities of racial justice in America, we are consistently brought back to the incredible life and work of Rev. Dr. Martin Luther King, Jr. The moral leadership he provided, the movements he led, the words he spoke and wrote, and the courage he displayed brought about sweeping reforms like the Civil Rights Act and the Voting Rights Act, which ended the Jim Crow South and transformed American society.
 He was an activist who paid the ultimate price for standing up for a fair and just world.

 The Struggle Never Ends

 Today, the gains we’ve seen in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appear more fragile than at any time in recent memory.
 As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
 Join us in getting to know the leaders of today’s fight for fairness, justice, and freedom.
 And be sure to click the links throughout to learn more—these activists’ powerful work is worth getting to know.